Rentvesting Explained: A Smart Property Strategy

 1. Save up a deposit

-A good rule of thumb is to aim to save 20% of the property value as a deposit.
-Since 20% can be a lot of money, it’s best to start out with an investment property with a lower value than if you were purchasing a home to live in.
+A good rule is to save 20% of the property value as a deposit.
+Since 20% can be a lot of money, it’s best to start with an investment property with a lower value than if you were purchasing a home to live in.

 One of the easiest ways to save up for a deposit is to: